Azure/azure-rest-api-specs/specification/deviceupdate/resource-manager/readme.md

     reason: Managed Identity type can be case in-sensitive
   - suppress: BodyTopLevelProperties
     from: deviceupdate.json
-    where: $.definitions.PrivateEndpointConnectionProxy.properties.remotePrivateEndpoint
-    reason: remotePrivateEndpoint is a top level property
-  - suppress: BodyTopLevelProperties
-    from: deviceupdate.json
-    where: $.definitions.PrivateEndpointConnectionProxy.properties.provisioningState
+    where: $.definitions.PrivateEndpointConnectionProxy
-    reason: provisioningState is a top level property
+    reason: Internal NRP resource, all properties are top level properties
 ```

 ---